“What if I fall? Oh but my darling, what if you fly?”

 Sometimes being an entrepreneur is like spending summers in Northern Alaska.
 There’s always something you could be doing and with 80 days of uninterrupted sunlight, if you’re not careful you could end up working around the clock!
 Unfortunately, if excess stress causes you to be sick, unfocused, or off your game, the business doesn’t move forward (especially if you’re a solopreneur).
 Protect your physical and mental well-being and develop routines to ensure you stay focused, healthy, and sharp.
 Work is important (and I work a ton) but so is exercise, family time, and sleep.

-Over the past year, I made it a point to hit the gym three times a week.
+I make it a point to hit the gym three times a week.
 I attend all my kid’s performances and school events.
 When I’m not with clients and working from my home office I try to block out the 15-minute window when my kids arrive home from school so I can greet them (a little thing that means a lot to both of us).
 And to help keep me accountable to my sleep schedule, I borrowed an idea from a great HBR post; Why You Need an Untouchable Day Every Week.
 I created a recurring daily calendar invite that triggers every day at 10:30 PM and says in all caps (as if it’s screaming at me): “YOU SHOULD BE SLEEPING BY NOW!”.
 It’s amazing how well that works!

 It’s true what they say about comfort zones.
 Nothing good ever came from them.
 As a four-time start-up guy I was no stranger to change and challenge.
 I often invited it.
 But stepping away from a senior, quota-carrying leadership role to start your own business can be a daunting proposition.
 Will people like what I do?
 Will I generate enough revenue to support my family?
 What if the business doesn’t perform consistently?
-Like most fear-based objections, you can rationalize and unpack them, ultimately coming to grips with the fact that the worst case scenario isn’t usually catastrophic.
+Like most fear-based objections, you can rationalize and unpack them, ultimately coming to grips with the fact that the worst-case scenario isn’t usually catastrophic.
 But often times, if you truly want to see what’s on the other side of your fear, you simply have to jump!

 My best advice for those trying to reconcile their fear and decide if they should go out on their own?
 Take the reverse angle.
 Don’t ask yourself “Should I do this?”
 You can probably come up with tons of reasons why you shouldn’t.
 Instead ask yourself, “If I don’t do this, will I regret it?”.
 If the answer is yes (as it was with me), take the steps to set yourself up for success, then do it!
 I promise you will never regret it!